Winter is filled with wonderful holiday foods and fun, but it can also hit you hard with allergies and a host of minor aches and pains.

 1 cup water

 Place the water, coconut milk, honey.
 Turmeric in a small saucepan and whisk well.
 Bring to a simmer over medium heat and cook 1 minute until warm.
 Serve immediately.

 Some sore throats seem to linger.
 Always check in with your doc.
-In the meanwhile, try a drop of oregano oil to sanitise and soothe your throat!
+In the meanwhile, try a drop of oregano oil to sanitize and soothe your throat!
 Oregano oil can be potent.
 Chase it with a glass of room temperature water.
 Or drop the oil directly into room temperature water and drink.

 Herbs like oregano and rosemary are known for their potent antibacterial properties.
 Are even used in the meat industry to preserve ground meats.
-Use chopped fresh herbs in your meals throughout the year for added flavour and healthy benefits.
+Use chopped fresh herbs in your meals throughout the year for added flavor and healthy benefits.
 Follow this easy guide to find out how to use them.